UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 Classes bodies are code blocks that get executed when the class is defined.

-This means that ny construct that one might want to employ is legitimate, including exotic ones such as conditional declaration.
+This means that any construct that one might want to employ is legitimate, including exotic ones such as conditional declaration.

 Albeit not very useful in global space classes, it is useful in some situations such as second order classes.